taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 8

 Back in the Amazon, up in the tree with Min.
 Min is no longer grinning.
-Asoka is looking up at Min, tears streaming down their face.

-Asoka: **"*That's why we have to hurry!!*"**
+Asoka: **"So Captain Serena smuggled us onto the Peacekeeper sub and turns out, the werewolves are mechapets, kind of like Iri.
+The World Government's planning to hunt down the runaway Exiles that my Vovó sent to Majhee here in the Red Zone--"**

+Min: **"Wait, Iúna's your Vovó?"**

+Asoka: **"Yes...but my point is, the Exiles at Gruta de Judeia are in big danger, we have to go warn them right now!"**

 Min squats and stares down the approximately 5 meters of tree trunk down at Asoka's face veil, her eyes sad, her mouth angry.

-Min: **"There is no village.
-'The Clan is fluid upon the land'...it's just a decoy."**
+Min: **"Oh don't worry, they know...Manuto and his cult of idiots think that if they steal a few tanks and drones they'll be able to fight for the Exiles from planetside...They *want* the Peacekeepers to come to them..."**

-Asoka: **"*Wait, what??*"**
+Asoka: **"Wait, what??"**

 Min: **"The Peacekeepers will find the remains of a beautiful waterfall, which they'll totally fail to appreciate..."**